slobzheninov/Glyphs-Scripts/README.md

 Toggles dark mode on and off.

 ### Demo Instance Generator
-Generates instances with limited character set and features from active instances.
-Adds “Demo” suffix.
-Customizable.
+Generates instances with limited character set (customizable) from active instances.
+Adds “Demo” suffix, removes features and OT classes depending on the character set.